dirtsimple/imposer/imposer.md

 #### State Loading

-And then loaded by compiling the markdown source, optionally caching in the  `$IMPOSER_CACHE` directory (unless `IMPOSER_CACHE` is set to an empty string)
+And then loaded by compiling the markdown source, caching in the  `$IMPOSER_CACHE` directory

 ```shell
 __load_module() {